abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 0002_auto_add_column_email_to_account successfully applied.
 ```

-Just like that, the new column `email` is added to the database.
+Just like that, the new column `email` is added to the database:

 ![DB scheme account with email](/assets/images/articles/7_db_scheme_account_email.png)